 Talent placing heat removing optical device

 Introduce the next lens within the optical system to focus light to a small point on the 100-millimeter circular neutral density filter, which attenuates light over a linear range of about 2 log units of optical density [1].
-Determine the nominal position of the filter using a digital readout coupled to a potentiometer [2].
+Determine the nominal position of the filter using a digital readout coupled to a potentiometer (Pronounce POTENTI-ometer) [2].
+Install a diffuser behind the neutral density filter [3].

 Talent introducing the next lens in the system near to circular filter Videographer: This step is important!

 Digital read out displaying measurement.

 2.2.3.
+Installation of the diffuser

-Use a calibrated radiometer to determine the actual amount of light transmitted that corresponds to the circular filter’s position and to periodically confirm that the overall energy within the system remains constant over the course of the experiment [1].
+Use a calibrated radiometer (Pronounce RADI-ometer) to determine the actual amount of light transmitted that corresponds to the circular filter’s position and to periodically confirm that the overall energy within the system remains constant over the course of the experiment [1].

 Talent using the radiometer Videographer: This step is important!